 On May 11, 2020, the Court denied Defendants’ Motion to Transfer Venue to the District Court of Utah, finding “that (A) this Action could have been brought in the District of Utah, (B) the convenience and justice factors do not weigh in favor of transfer, and, on balance, (C) the convenience and justice factors do not outweigh any deference afforded to Plaintiffs’ choice of litigating this Action in the Central District of California.”

-Lead Plaintiffs filed a Consolidated Class Action Complaint on June 30, 2020.
-Defendants filed their Motion to Dismiss on August 14, 2020.
-Motion to Dismiss briefing is scheduled to conclude by October 19, 2020.
+Lead Plaintiffs filed their Consolidated Class Action Complaint on June 30, 2020.
+Defendants filed a motion to dismiss the Complaint on August 14, 2020.
+Briefing on the motion to dismiss concluded on October 22, 2020.